vectorgrp/sil-kit/docs/configuration/middleware-configuration.rst

 Configuration
 --------------------

-For the initial discovery of the VIB participants, the VIB uses a central registry process at a preconfigured hostname and port.
+For the initial discovery of the SILKIT participants, the SILKIT uses a central registry process at a preconfigured hostname and port.
 By default, the registry is expected to be running on localhost listening on Port 8500.
 These values can be changed via the `RegistryUri`, e.g.: